-Use these Free Typing Tip Posters in your classroom or homeschool program to engage and motivate your students and help them learn the vital skill of touch typing.
+Use these FREE Typing Tip Posters in your classroom or at home to engage and motivate your students and help them learn the vital skill of touch typing.
 Kids who can type have a clear advantage in their ongoing education and in life.

 Download these FREE Typing Tips posters to jazz up your classroom and help you to focus on teaching the crucial concepts that underpin good typing technique.

 Poster #1: Posture is important!

 Adjust your chair so that your feet are flat on the floor.

 Keep your head straight.

 Use a backrest to support the natural curve of your spine.